vasilycrespo/demo_dashboard/README.md

 $ node server.js
 ```

-If everithing is ok you should get the followiung feedback on the terminal:
+If everithing is ok you should get the following feedback on the terminal:

 ```sh
 $ frontend on port: 8080